Find the Perfect Hot Tub

 Before shopping, decide exactly where you plan to install your new hot tub.
 Most hot tubs are placed near a porch, patio, or deck.
 Wherever you plan to install, make sure you measure the dimensions first.
 Use a rope or hose to outline the exact size of the hot tub you wish to purchase.
 Leave extra room for both hot tub steps and a cover lifter.
 Make sure the hot tub will not be too big to pass through a fence or other path on its way to the final placement destination.

-Once you've found the perfect spot, make sure that the location meets all adequate requirements.
+Once you've found the perfect spot, ensure the location meets all adequate requirements.
 The hot tub will need to rest on a flat and level surface.
 Concrete patios and decks are fine, but avoid placing hot tubs on top of paving stones.
 These stones are known to shift and create problems with your hot tub frame.
 Additionally, in-ground stainless-steel hot tubs will need to be level before installation.

 Size and Seating